naomichoy/face_blur/README.md

 This script modifies from https://github.com/ageitgey/face_recognition/blob/master/examples/ blur_faces_on_webcam.py and find_faces_in_picture_cnn.py to batch process photos in jpg/png format

 HI CHING
-download the zip file, unzip and have fun. create a folder called "photos" and a folder called "processed". put your photos in the photos folder.
+download the zip file, unzip and have fun. (version 0.1) create a folder called "photos" and a folder called "processed" within this unzipped folder. put your photos in the photos folder.

 version 0.1 -- rough script without flexible user directory input and options. some coding skills i've yet to learn. maybe i should include a file of my environment setup too

 ## DEPENDENCIES
-Python 3.3+ is need to run the script
+Python 3.3+ is need to run the script.
+Google how to install python 3 on your mac/windows and follow the steps.

 check if the following modules are installed. you need these modules to run the script
 * numpy